ProgramComputer/errsta/README.md

 The original purpose is to restart Linksys router when 500 Internal Server Error appears.
-Entry is any text needed to complete the action.
+Entry is any text needed to complete the action. response.txt of the html will be created at the directory where command was initiated
 </html>